StefanopuloZ/Tic-Tac-Toe-Game/readme.md

         document.getElementById(`cell${cell}`).classList.add(`sign${currentSign}`);
     };

-UI is updated with a corresponding sign class and after it is checked to see if there are any 3 same signs in a row diganollay, vertically and horizontally.
+UI is updated with a corresponding sign class and after, it is checked for any of the 3 same signs in a row diganollay, vertically and horizontally.
 If there are, winner is declared and players are free to start another game.
 First player becomes second and vice versa, colors are changed to indicate who is 'X' and who is 'O', timer is reset, score updated and game is saved in Game Log section avilable to be viewed as a replay.

-tableCheck global array serves for checking if there is winner.
+tableCheck global array here, serves for checking if there is winner.

 If game is not finished Save option becomes avilable.
 When game is saved it can be loaded and everything is loaded including player names, colors and turns.
+Game continues from there normally.

 Method for changing player colors and names: